Leibniz AI Academy Courses

 Responsible: Prof. Dr. Berend Denkena

-Target group: Students of mechanical engineering, mechatronics, industrial engineering, production and logistics, computer science Description (learning objectives and competencies): The course gives participants an insight into the application of artificial intelligence (AI) methods in production.
-Building on an introduction to production engineering processes and issues, participants learn about areas of application of AI using practical examples (e.g. wear detection, anomaly detection for quality assurance, adaptive process planning).
+Description: The course gives participants an insight into the application of artificial intelligence (AI) methods in production.
+Building on an introduction to production engineering processes and issues, participants learn about areas of application of AI using practical examples (e.g. wear detection, anomaly detection for quality assurance, and adaptive process planning).
 The theoretical lecture units are offered as block courses and are supplemented by practical exercises in which the participants design their own solution approaches in interdisciplinary groups.

 Credits: 4